 We are advancing CBP-201, an anti-IL-4Ra antibody, for the treatment of inflammatory allergic diseases such as AD, asthma, and CRSwNP.
 Inhibition of IL-4Ra blocks the action of two inflammatory cytokines: IL-4 and IL-13.
 Dupilumab, marketed as Dupixent® by Sanofi and Regeneron, an antibody that targets IL-4Ra, has been demonstrated to lead to significant therapeutic benefit in patients with these diseases.
 Despite being on the market for only three years, sales of dupilumab were over €2 billion in 2019 and are expected to grow to over €10 billion according to Sanofi's estimates.
-In a randomized, placebo-controlled Phase 1a trial in healthy volunteers, administration of a single dose of CBP-201 was well-tolerated and led to suppression of a serum biomarker of inflammation.
-In a randomized, placebo-controlled phase 1b trial in AD patients, we observed decreases at four weeks in EASI score in average weekly rating on the PNRS-Severity scale, a validated patient-reported instrument to measure itch intensity, and PNRS-Frequency scale, a patient-reported instrument to measure itch frequency, all of which demonstrated rapid improvements in signs and symptoms of itching, or pruritis, and AD disease severity.
-Although no head-to-head trials have been conducted, we believe that CBP-201 has three potential advantages over the current standard of care: (1) CBP-201 binds to a region of IL-4Ra that is distinct from that bound by dupilumab and associated with high binding affinity and potency for IL-4Ra, which we believe may lead to improved clinical response; (2) a faster onset of action, as demonstrated by data from our Phase 1b trial which reported 100% of patients receiving a 300mg dose of CBP-201 (n=7) achieved EASI-50 at four weeks as compared to data reported in independent clinical trials of dupilumab which reported 69% of patients receiving a 300 mg dose of dupilumab (n=55) achieving EASI-50 at four weeks and 85% achieving EASI-50 at 12 weeks; and (3) a longer duration between injections, as evidenced by data from our Phase 1a trial which reported a longer time taken of 57 days for the mean plasma concentration of a single subcutaneous dose of CBP-201 300 mg to fall below the lower limit of quantification, or LLOQ, of 640 ng/mL vs. 42 to 49 days for a single subcutaneous dose of dupilumab 300 mg to fall below the LLOQ of 0.078 mg/L. Potency is the amount of a drug that is needed to produce a given pharmacological effect and is determined by the receptor affinity of a drug.
+Although no head-to-head trials have been conducted, we believe that CBP-201 has three potential advantages over dupilumab: higher potency against IL-4Ra leading to potential for greater clinical response, faster onset of action in early clinical trials, and a longer half-life which may allow an increase in the dosing interval from one or two injections every two weeks to one every four weeks.
+Potency is the amount of a drug that is needed to produce a given pharmacological effect and is determined by the receptor affinity of a drug.
+In a randomized, placebocontrolled Phase 1b trial in AD patients, CBP-201 administered weekly for four weeks was well-tolerated, led to suppression of a serum biomarker of inflammation and rapid improvements in signs and symptoms of AD disease activity.
+Furthermore, pharmacokinetic data from our Phase 1a trial suggest that this dose could be administered every four weeks, whereas dupilumab is approved for administration every two weeks in adults.
 As these data were generated in independent studies and do not come from head-to-head analysis, caution should be exercised in drawing any conclusions from a comparison of the data.
 Nevertheless, we believe that CBP-201 has the potential to bring improved therapeutic benefit to AD patients with less frequent dosing than the current standard of care.
 We have initiated a Phase 2b trial of CBP-201 in AD patients with moderate-to-severe AD, and plan to initiate additional trials in asthma and CRSwNP in the first half of 2021 and in AD patients in China in the second half of 2021.
 We anticipate reporting top-line results from our ongoing clinical trial in AD patients in the second half of 2021.